robstoll/atrium/README.md

 <summary>click to see how the setup for the infix API looks like</summary>

-The new infix API is not yet available in v0.9.0-alpha2.
+The new infix API which is based on `Expect` and no longer on `Assert` is not yet available in v0.9.0-alpha2.
 [Your help](https://github.com/robstoll/atrium/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3A%22good+first+issue%22++new+infix)
 in bringing the new infix API forward is appreciated.